 For the centenary of the 19th Amendment it was natural to choose a conference topic focused on women.
 And, to kick off our event, attendees who come early, on Thursday, may attend an afternoon young scholar presentation on the use of ephemera by college students in the classroom.
 Professor Heidi Herr and students at Johns Hopkins University will reveal what suffrage ephemera can mean today.

 For the full conference on Friday, March 27th we will leave the Suffragists and turn to the surprising lives of women across centuries and cultures.
 Lisa Baskin will speak from her broad-based collection of ephemera interpreting working women, placed at Duke University.
-Two women who became advertising icons - journalist Elizabeth Cochrane as Nellie Bly and scientist Marie Curie - will be described by journalism Professor Brooke Kroeger of New York University and curator Ashley Bowen at Philadelphia’s Science History Institute.
+A woman who became an advertising icon - journalist Elizabeth Cochrane as Nellie Bly - will be described by journalism Professor Brooke Kroeger of New York University.
 From West Texas in the 19th century and Australia in the early 20th century comes evidence of strong women Johanna Wilhelm and Annie Tankesley, presented by writer Virginia Noekle, and Doris Blackburn, by writer Amanda Bede.
 Princeton University’s archive of Sylvia Beach adds 1920s Paris literary ephemera to writer Caroline Preston’s inherited personal collection of the founder of famous bookshop Shakespeare and Company, Research notes preserved at the American Philosophical Society enhance an understanding of the work of geneticist Barbara McClintock, researched by archivist Susan Anderson Laquer.
 Ph.D. candidate Jennie Waldow from Stanford University will bring us into the late 20th century with an exploration of the influence of Lucy Lippard on political art.

 On Saturday and Sunday March 28th and 29th, the ESA will present our widely anticipated Ephemera Fair which is considered to be the premier event in the country.
 There will be exceptional material from a broad spectrum of knowledgeable and experienced dealers, displaying an array of materials on countless topics.
 The materials are rich in content, desirable to the eye, entertaining and whimsical -- choose your favorite adjective and it will apply.
 The Fair runs from 10 am to 5 pm on Saturday, with an early preview for Ephemera Society members only at 9 am.
 On Sunday the Fair runs from 11 am to 4 pm.
 You can attend just the Fair if you are not able or interested in attending the conference.